Lancetnik/Propan/docs/docs/en/getting_started/4_broker/3_type-casting.md

 # Type casting

-The first argument of the function decorated by `@broker.hanle` is the decrypted body of the incoming message.
+The first argument of the function decorated by `@broker.handle` is the decrypted body of the incoming message.

 Incoming message body can be of three types: